will1410/shareit/login.md

 http://ksuc-agent.auto-graphics.com/mvc?cid=ksuc&lid=XXX&reset=force
 ```

-The difference between this URL and the previous one is that the last part of the URL is changed from "over" to "force"
+The difference between this URL and the previous one is that the last part of the URL is changed from "over" to "force" (you will need to put your OCLC symbol where the XXX is in this URL too).

-***
+---

 You can also try clearing the history/cache on your web browser.
 In Firefox and Chrome you can accomplish this by typing CTRL-SHIFT-DELETE and following the on-screen instructions to delete all of your saved Cookies, Cache, and Content.